 SCREENING FOR DRUG USAGE

-Students will be screened for drug usage utilizing diocesan approved drug testing services employing radio immunoassay technology in the analysis of hair (RIAH) and post positive GC/MS, LC/MS OR MS/MS confirmation testing.
-Specifically, samples will be submitted to an approved drug testing company for RIAH detection of the presence of Cocaine, Opiates, Phencyclidie (PCP), Marijuana, and Methamphetamine Post positive testing includes GC/MS, LC/MS OR MS/MS confirmation for Benzoylecgonine (Cocaine Metabolite), Opiates (Heroin/Morphine/Codeine), PCP, Carboxy-THC (Marijuana Metabolite), Methamphetamine, and Ecstasy.
+Students will be screened for drug usage utilizing diocesan approved drug testing services employing radioimmunoassay technology in the analysis of hair (RIAH) and post positive GC/MS, LC/MS OR MS/MS confirmation testing.
+Specifically, samples will be submitted to an approved drug testing company for RIAH detection of the presence of Cocaine, Opiates, Phencyclidine (PCP), Marijuana, and Methamphetamine Post positive testing includes GC/MS, LC/MS OR MS/MS confirmation for Benzoylecgonine (Cocaine Metabolite), Opiates (Heroin/Morphine/Codeine), PCP, Carboxy-THC (Marijuana Metabolite), Methamphetamine, and Ecstasy.
 The use of such drugs by students without legitimate medical authorization is prohibited.
-MCHS reserves the right to test for additional drug substances as such screening becomes available.MCHS students will be screened for drug usage as follows:
+MCHS reserves the right to test for additional drug substances as such screening becomes available.MCHS students will be screened for drug use as follows:

 1) Annual Screening: All students will be screened for drugs at least once per year.
 (At the beginning of the first semester)

-2) Random Screening: Any student enrolled at MCHS is subject to screening for drug usage on a randomly selected basis in addition to the annual screening.
+2) Random Screening: Any student enrolled at MCHS is subject to screening for drug use on a randomly selected basis in addition to the annual screening.
 Consequently, some students may be tested more than once a year.
 There is no cost to the parents for the random testing.
-(Twenty five percent, 25%, of the student body will be randomly tested per school year.)
+(Twenty-five percent, 25%, of the student body will be randomly tested per school year.)
 The students will be randomly selected for subsequent screenings by numerical sampling conducted by Marquette.

 3) Follow-Up Screening: Any student found to be in violation of this policy and administrative regulation will be subject to follow-up screening.
 Such follow-up screening will take place approximately one hundred (100) days after the student has received a positive test result.